rsanders/trydatomic/README.md

-# tryclojure
+# trydatomic

+TryDatomic is an online Datomic REPL based on the excellent TryClojure project by Raynes et al.

-TryClojure is a online Clojure REPL written using Noir and Chris Done's jquery console (you're awesome, Chris).
+TryClojure was written using Noir and Chris Done's jquery console (you're awesome, Chris).

 ## Usage